ShaiqRaza/cn-c0/writeups/check0.md

 implementation time and difficulty, and other factors.
 Include any measurements if applicable.]

-- Optional: I had unexpected difficulty with: [describe]
+- Optional: I had unexpected difficulty with: [Syntax]

-- Optional: I think you could make this lab better by: [describe]
+- Optional: I think you could make this lab better by: [Describing things in not confusing way]

 - Optional: I'm not sure about: [describe]